Yuhsuant1994/DataScienKnowledge/DecisionTree/decisiontree.md

 Classification and Regression Tree

-## 1.1 impurity function
+## 1.1 Find best split

-how do we select the right feature to split for that node? mesure the impurity of the split
+how do we select the right feature to split for that node? **find best split**

 `criterion`: This parameter is the function used to measure the quality of a split and it allows users to choose between `gini` or `entropy`.